lexibank/tlopo/out/vol3/chapter12.md

 ## 3. Growth stages of the coconut

 Right across Oceania, languages distinguish a number of growth stages of a coconut.
-These terminologies are often not cognate, but roughly agree on the semantic categories they dis- tinguish.[^2] Sometimes a term for a growth stage becomes the generic term for coconut.
+These terminologies are often not cognate, but roughly agree on the semantic categories they distinguish.[^2] Sometimes a term for a growth stage becomes the generic term for coconut.
 For example, Lukep (Pono) (NNG) matuk and Mota (NCV) matig, both 'coconut (generic)' and reflexes of POc &ast;matuqu 'ripe coconut', have displaced the reflex of POc &ast;niuR 'coconut (generic)'.[^3]

 The growth stages are distinguished according to the states of the various parts of the fruit (Figure 12.1, p.369).
 At and after its drinkable stage, a coconut consists of a hollow shell (the endocarp) lined with flesh (the endosperm) and filled with coconut water.
 The shell is surrounded by a thick husk (the mesocarp) composed of fibres (coir) and enclosed by an outer skin (the exocarp ).[^4] The shell has three germination pores that are visible on the shell once the husk is removed.
 It is through one of these that the radicle emerges when the embryo germinates.